10 Writers You Didn’t Know Wrote in Polish

 In the history of literature, Joseph Conrad is known primarily as an English writer.
-And correctly so...
-But for Józef Teodor Konrad Korzeniowski—which is Joseph Conrad’s real name—English, the language of all of his literary works, was actually the third that he learnt.
-Born into a very patriotic Polish noble family in Berdyczów (present-day Ukraine) Conrad started writing aged 11.
-His first drama pieces were written in his native Polish, but at this time he knew also French, which he had learned from his French governess.
+And correctly so, even if the Polish claims are convincing...
+But for Józef Teodor Konrad Korzeniowski – which is Joseph Conrad’s real name – English, the language of all of his literary works, was actually the third that he learnt.
+Born into a very patriotic Polish noble family in Berdyczów (present-day Ukraine), Conrad started writing aged 11.
+His first drama pieces were written in his native Polish, but at this time he also knew French, which he had learned from his French governess.

-He learned English only much later as a young man—a sailor on French and British ships.
+He learned English only much later as a young man – a sailor on French and British ships.
 And it was precisely this language that he chose for his writing, publishing his debut novel Almayer’s Folly in 1895.
-Throughout all these years Conrad maintained contact with the Polish language, mainly through his long-time correspondence with uncle and mentor Tadeusz Bobrowski.
-Until the end of his life Conrad spoke a beautiful, pure variant of Polish from Kresy (the eastern parts of the Polish Commonwealth) which unlike his English pronunciation, was reported as particularly accent-free and clear.
+Throughout all these years, Conrad maintained contact with the Polish language, mainly through his long-time correspondence with uncle and mentor Tadeusz Bobrowski.
+Until the end of his life, Conrad spoke a beautiful, pure variant of Polish from Kresy (the former eastern parts of Poland) which unlike his English pronunciation, was reported as particularly accent-free and clear.

 Ivan Franko (1856-1916)

 Franko, one of the most prominent and prolific Ukrainian writers, was basically a trilingual artist, fluent in Ukrainian, Polish and German.
 He was born in Nahuievychi, a small village in the Drohobych region.
-It was in Drohobych that Franko attended a gymnasium where he learnt German and Polish (after the reform of 1867 many schools in Galicia were switching the language of teaching from German to Polish).
+It was in Drohobych that Franko attended a gymnasium where he learnt German and Polish (after reforms in 1867, many schools in Galicia switched the language of teaching from German to Polish).

 In fact, as one of his school teachers remembered, Franko’s Polish papers were better than those of his Polish colleagues.
-One such school essay—containing a harsh polemic with the poetry of Polish Romantic poet Adam Mickiewicz —was met with a very strict response from school staff, and it also initiated a very troubled relationship with the Polish poet which lasted for all of Franko's life.
+One such school essay – containing a harsh polemic with the poetry of Polish Romantic poet Adam Mickiewicz – was met with a very strict response from school staff, and initiated a very troubled relationship with the Polish poet which lasted for all of Franko’s life.

 Rosa Luxemburg (1871-1919)